muratk3n/thirdwave/en/README.md

 ---

-This is the inventor of the [model](2015/04/predicting-2016-presidential-election.md) I use (based on a regression utilizing fundamentals, popularity with incredible success).
+This is the inventor of the [model](2015/04/predicting-2016-presidential-election.md) I use.

 Abrahamovitz: "We can now update the forecast from the simplified model based on the latest measure of President Trump’s approval